Huntley Bankruptcy Attorneys

 Other Property – A Debtor may retain up to $4,000 of other property that he may elect.
 This is most often used to protect a small bank account, household goods and furnishings, or even equity in an automobile that would otherwise not be exempt.
 Joint Debtors may aggregate this exemption allowing them up to $8,000 of other property that is jointly owned.

 There are numerous other exemptions available to Debtors.
-Careful analysis of Debtor=s property is necessary to ensure all available exemptions are exercised.
+Careful analysis of Debtors property is necessary to ensure all available exemptions are exercised.
+Our bankruptcy attorneys in Huntley can help you with this process.

 CHAPTER 13 PROTECTS YOUR PROPERTY, STOPS CREDITOR HARASSMENT AND REDUCES YOUR DEBTS